ervardaan/spotify-clone-2/developmentJourney.md

     - use api:https://developer.spotify.com/documentation/web-api/reference/set-volume-for-users-playback
     - use put request type and give mandatory `query parameters for volume`
     - style the volume component using Container=styled.div
+### change playlist in body on clicking by user in sidebar
+- make another method outside of useEffect() method in `playlists.jsx component`
+- give it parameter `selectedPlaylistId`
+- dispatch the type of reducerCases.SET_PLAYLIST_ID and `selectedPlaylistId`